SocksTheWolf/domain-redirects/README.md

 # Conclusion

 From here on out, you are done.
-This will make your URL redirects always work, even if you use a registrar such as NameCheap without having to pay for any webhosting to handle the redirects.
+This will make your URL redirects always work, even if you use a registrar such as NameCheap, without having to pay for webhosting to handle the redirects (the alternative).
 The default DigitalOcean plan allows you to make three of these apps for free for an account.

 Enjoy the good life of having a simple redirection URL for your socials.